+While a downward revision for corporate income tax is expected, it will be largely offset by an upward revision for value-added tax (VAT) and import duties, reads the report.
 “For the first time in a number of years it is looking likely that further significant tax increases may not be required in the February budget, something that the government would want to avoid in an election year,” PwC head of tax policy Kyle Mandy said.

 This is despite SA falling into a recession for the first time since the global financial crisis 10 years ago.
-Former finance minister Nhlanhla Nene warned in September that the recession could dent tax revenue collections.
+Former finance minister Nhlanhla Nene warned in September that the recession could dent tax revenue col...

 A subscription helps you enjoy the best of our business content every day along with benefits such as articles from our international business news partners; ProfileData financial data; and digital access to the Sunday Times and Sunday Times Daily.